 Whigham’s Wine Cellars is a classy joint with its candle-lit basement surroundings which often hosts jazz sessions and wine tasting nights.
 If whisky is more your thing then head over to Teuchters where they have an extensive selection to choose from.

-The West End also has a brilliant world food offering with the Indian Calvalry Club which has been providing an Indian fine dining experience in the area for 20 years.
 For a taste of Paris in the heart of the Scottish capital head to Galvin Brasserie de Luxe which serves classic French dishes using great Scottish produce.
 If it's a special occassion visit the Brasserie's sister restaurant The Pompadour to enjoy truly elegant food in beautiful surroundings.

 For more informal dining, burger and cocktail fans are in for a treat at Sygn, while Ghillie Dhu is an impressive venue serving up towering burgers and spiced-up haggis as well as music and weekly ceilidhs.
 Next door is The Rutland which encompases The Huxley a thoroughly modern bar restaurant and Edinburgh’s first steak restaurant, Kyloe Grill.